CarlaBuongiorno/The-Collector/README.md

 * Email verification before a user can add comic books.
 * Enter user's password to delete user account.
 * A toggle to allow the user to select whether they want to set their Catalogue as public or private.
+* A system where The Collectors could sell comics to each other through the site so that the site owner could take a commission.
+* Pagination

 [Back to Top](#the-collector)